fleea/modular-trading-gym-env/README.md

-# Modular Trading Gym Environment
+# Flexible Reinforcement Learning Environment for Financial Trading Simulations

-This project implements a flexible reinforcement learning environment for simulating financial trading scenarios.
-It's based on the OpenAI Gymnasium framework and designed to be modular and extensible.
+This repository implements a flexible reinforcement learning (RL) environment for simulating financial trading scenarios.
+It is designed to facilitate experimentation with various observation and reward strategies, enabling researchers and practitioners to refine RL models for trading applications rapidly

+The environment is built upon the OpenAI Gymnasium framework and leverages Stable Baselines3 for implementing RL algorithms.
+By modularizing key components, the repository allows for the seamless interchange of modules across different experiments, promoting reuse and scalability.

 ## Features

-- Multiple environment types that can be extended and customized
-- Customizable observations and reward functions
+- **Modular Architecture**: The repository decomposes the RL framework into interchangeable modules, allowing for easy customization and transferability across experiments.
+- **Flexible Observations and Rewards**: Experiment with multiple observation spaces and reward strategies without altering the core environment.
+- **Separation of Concerns**: Clear division of functionality into distinct modules enhances code readability and maintainability.
-- Integration with Stable Baselines3 for easy agent implementation
+- **Compatibility**: Built on top of OpenAI Gymnasium and Stable Baselines3 for robust RL algorithm support.
-- MLflow integration for experiment tracking
+- **Logging with MLflow**: Integrated logging and model saving using MLflow for experiment tracking and reproducibility.
-- Mock tick data generation utilities for testing different market conditions
-- Example of agent implementation is located in `src/agents` folder

-## Design Principles on Separation of Concerns

-- **Lean Base Environment**: A streamlined BaseEnvironment class provides core functionality for trading simulations, handling essential operations like order management and account state updates.
-- **Pluggable Reward Functions**: Reward functions are easily interchangeable, allowing rapid experimentation with different reward strategies without modifying the environment code.
-- **Extensible Observation Space**: Observation types are defined through a separate BaseObservation class, enabling easy creation and swapping of different state representations.
-- **Action Space** is tied into the environment (step function), changing action space requires changing step function.
-Different action space requires different environment implementation.

 ## Installation